Village-level operation and maintenance (pumps): Implementation

 The concept of Village Level Operation and Maintenance Management in relation to communal handpumps has gained wide acceptance in the rural water sector.
 Project and pump designs based on VLOM principles are now commonplace.
 However, implementation of handpump programs in accordance with VLOM criteria have been only partially successful and the VLOM approach to maintenance has been very difficult to realize in the field, especially in Africa.

 It was assumed that the private sector would take care of the distribution of spare parts, but most parts had to be imported and were difficult to get.
 Low profit margins on spares did not encourage the private sector to take up the role of importing and distributing spare parts.
 As a result, VLOM technology is increasingly seen as one amongst many components needed for the sustainable provision of village water supplies.

 Difficulties with the introduction of VLOM have called into question a number of inherent assumptions in the concept relating to the user community, the supporting environment and technology choice.
 Of particular importance is the assumption that introducing and supporting VLOM is an easier task for government than running a centralized maintenance service.

-VLOM has undoubtedly brought the answer to sustainability a little closer; however, the goal of easy maintenance remains elusive.
-Perhaps the greatest lesson is that there are currently no ‘off-the-shelf’ solutions which can bypass the need for effective government institutional community water point support.
-Wherever this problem is unresolved, and where there are no NGOs or other agencies to fill the gap, sustainability will always be in doubt.
+VLOM has helped with sustainability, but issues remain regarding maintenance.
+There are no ‘off-the-shelf’ solutions which can bypass the need for effective government institutional community water point support.
+Wherever this problem is unresolved, and where there are no NGOs or other agencies to fill the gap, sustainability will always be in doubt if there is no government, or if the government fails to provide basic essential services to the population.

 Recently there have been attempts to involve the private sector, not only in selling spares and handpump repairs, but also in local pump sales and installation.
 This is called the "BlueZone" approach where a handpump dealer has its own region to take care of.
 Due to economies of scale, this would raise a more interesting business case and keep the handpump dealer interested to maintain this service while the communities have a reliable source of water with a local back-up.
-Unfortunately there are no simple one-fit-all solution on the horizon for sub-Saharan Africa, which experiences these problems most acutely.
+There is no simple solution on the horizon for sub-Saharan Africa.